Mauro Ranallo: Martial arts and boxing

 In addition to wrestling, Ranallo provided commentary announcing duties for Muay Thai/Kickboxing events and King of the Cage mixed martial arts shows on TSN.
 He later became most prominently known among MMA fans as the voice of Pride Fighting Championships PPV broadcasts in North America from 2003 until October 2006.
 He was initially paired with friend, longtime-PRIDE commentator, and MMA legend Bas Rutten.
 After Rutten departed the broadcast, Bas was replaced by Frank Trigg.
 Ranallo continued to commentate on MMA as part of the EliteXC and ShoXC broadcast team from 2006 until their closure in October 2008.
 Ranallo continued to be the voice of MMA on Showtime by becoming the mainstay of the commentary team for Strikeforce until that organisation's acquisition and eventual merger with the Ultimate Fighting Championship in 2013.
 He was also the lead announcer of the Muay Thai Premier League (a global combat sports league featuring the fighting arts of Muay Thai).

 Ranallo continues to work as a broadcaster for Showtime Networks, and provides commentary for three major combat sports: Showtime Championship Boxing(until its closure at the end of 2023), Glory Kickboxing, and Invicta Fighting Championships MMA.

+He worked as lead commentator for MVP MMA: Rousey vs. Carano on May 16, 2026.